 - In business at least two years

-- Have a solid business plan
+- A solid business plan

-- Have available collateral
+- Available collateral

 Top SBA Lenders